RaytoneDeadfall/DeadfallServerFiles/README.md

 The roads have not been tested for vehicles and helicopters would allow players to see and get through areas/gaps of the terrain that they are not intended to.

-## Additional Mods
+## Additional Mods and Configuration

-The following mods and profile config files are provided to enrich the overall Deadfall experience.
+The following mod profile config files are provided to enrich the overall Deadfall experience.

+### Use CfgGameplayFile (recommended)

+To enable the usage of this file, set a parameter "enableCfgGameplayFile = 1;" in your server.cfg file.

 ### Stargate Teleporters Complete (required)